museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+MCN day 5 -
-even the crickets' singing
+the scent of flowers floating
-It’s the Doll’s Festival.
+Basho lines the moon